ewebtechsuk/ewebtechs/README.md

 secrets are missing, the workflow now fails immediately with an explanatory error so it is clear that no deployment occurred.
-When the secrets are present, the workflow validates that `public_html/` exists before deploying, and it defaults to FTPS on port 21 if no protocol or port secret is provided.
+When the secrets are present, the workflow validates that `public_html/` exists before deploying, and it defaults to FTP on port 21 if no protocol or port secret is provided.
 You can monitor the run on GitHub under the **Actions** tab.

 > **Important:** Keep the `HOSTINGER_FTP_PASSWORD` secret up to date whenever